TheBugHuntersOfMiddleEarth/The-Fellowship-of-the-Code-2026/README.md

 - creating chapter II of the Red Book and sharing artifact 2
 - adding Bonus-Content

 Version 0.3:

--creating a static interface of a triggered ring alarm -adding design to it
+- creating a static interface of a triggered ring alarm
+- adding design to it
--adding some bonus content
+- adding some bonus content

 Version 0.4:

--implementic logic to our interface
+- implementing logic to our interface